openskies-sh/openskies-sh-articles/content/articles/drone-aircraft-registry-sandbox.md

 tags: ["drone registration", "registry API", "registry sandbox"]
 ---

-Over the past few years, we have done a large amount of work the topic of registering drones.
+Over the past few years, we have done a large amount of work the topic of registration of drones.
 Registration of drones is a fundamental pillar of UTM / U-Space.
 In this article, you will be introduced to a registry sandbox that you can deploy for your projects.
+Registration of drones is a vast topic and in this article you will be introduced to a digital sandbox and practical tools to enable the registration function for your software stack.

 <!--more-->
 If you are new to registration, you are at the right place, here is everything that you will be introduced to in this article:

-- What needs to be registered?
+- What elements need to be registered?
-- Backend and Front end of the registry
+- Backend and Front end of the registry system
 - Registry API
 - Securing the registration system